windwp/windline.nvim/README.md

  **Warning**
- We don't have anything call provider so you need to do it :).
+ We don't have anything call provider so you need to do it.
- If you want a easy statusline try another statusline.

 # Setup